 Have you ever wondered whether you should throw away your intermittent catheters after you use them once?
 If so, you’re not the only one.

-We sometimes hear from people who have been told that it’s safe or economical to reuse their intermittent catheters.
+At 180 Medical, we sometimes hear from customers who have been told that it’s safe or economical to reuse their intermittent catheters.
 Some people think it’s a way to reduce their plastic use.
 However, there’s a very good reason why you may not want to risk washing and reusing your catheters!

 The Surprise Risk of Washing and Reusing Catheters

 Multiple tests in professional research settings indicate a risk of infection when reusing catheters.
 Even if researchers cleaned the catheters, the risk remained.

-In one laboratory test using PVC urethral catheters, it was found that a full antibacterial washing method still failed to sanitize 67% of the catheters.
+One laboratory test using PVC urethral catheters found that a full antibacterial washing method still failed to sanitize 67% of the catheters.

-No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, get left behind, which can cause infections and illness.
+No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, get left behind, which can end up causing urinary tract infections and illness.

 This is why you will see a small symbol that looks like a 2 with a slash over it (pictured to the right) printed on every catheter package.
 You can find out all about the rest of the symbols of your catheter’s packaging and what they mean in this helpful blog.